Harlock123/TrinkeyMouseTwiddler/README.md

     Replaced by a volume called CircuitPy.
 - To CircuitPy copy the lib folder and the code.py file
 - The Trinkey will start twiddling the mouse every 30 seconds<br>
-    allong with the neopixeld changing colors...
+    along with the neopixeld changing colors...